Resolution through negotiation

 Take the next step

-Make an appointment to meet Christopher or Vanessa.
-They can help you encourage your spouse or former partner to meet with a collaboratively trained lawyer.
+Talk to one of our friendly lawyers about collaborative divorce in Adelaide, and how collaborative practice can be utilised in your matter.
+Please make an appointment to meet Christopher.
+He can help you encourage your spouse or former partner to meet with a trained collaborative lawyer.
 For a list of Collaborative professionals please ask us or visit the International Academy of Collaborative Professionals website www.collaborativepractice.com.